HISPlayer/MetaSpatial-SDK/README.md

 # MetaSpatial SDK

 HISPlayer is the most advanced video streaming player for **Meta Spatial SDK**, supporting local, VOD, and live content.
 It enables top quality HLS and DASH video streaming performance inside your mixed reality apps for Meta Quest.
-We include advanced features such as Widevine DRM, multistream or automatic bitrate adaptation to secure the best video quality.
+We include advanced features such as DRM content protection, multistream or automatic bitrate adaptation to secure the best video quality.

 ## [Documentation:](https://hisplayer.github.io/MetaSpatial-SDK/#/)